Who knew you had the option of choosing what material your bath will be made of?

 Gone are the days of buying a bog-standard white acrylic or porcelain bath!

 Today there are so many options when deciding on your bath tub material and each have their advantages and disadvantages.

-Having a variety of materials to choose from will allow you to make a statement with finishes, colour and texture.
+A variety of materials to choose from allows you to make a statement with finishes, colour and texture.

-Some of these new materials make it easy to create different and more contemporary designs with soft, organic shapes.
+Some new materials enable you to create different and more contemporary designs with soft, organic shapes.

 Be aware that not all bath styles will be available in all materials.